zuliani99/PageRank_HITS_Comparison/README.md

 The *.exe* file will be inserted into the */app/bin* directory.

 ## Dataset
-The used datasets are from the [https://snap.stanford.edu/data/#web](Stanford Large Network Dataset Collection).
-Download, extract the *.txt* file and place it in the */app/dataset* folder.
+The used datasets are from the [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/#web).
+Download, extract the exch *.txt* file and place it in the */app/dataset* folder.

 ## Usage
 After typed *./app* in the */app/bin* directory thw following message will be displayed: